Hennric Yeboah: Elections

 In 2008, he won the general elections on the ticket of the New Patriotic Party for the same constituency.
 His constituency was part of the 34 parliamentary seats out of 39 seats won by the New Patriotic Party in that election for the Ashanti Region.
 The New Patriotic Party won a minority total of 109 parliamentary seats out of 230 seats.
 He was elected with 33,080 votes out of 43,505 total valid votes cast equivalent to 76.04% of total valid votes cast.
 He was elected over Edward Ayarkwah of the National Democratic Congress, Osman Isshak of the People's National Convention, Amidu Alhaji Adam of the Democratic People's Party and Obeng Nyantakyi Clement of the Convention People's Party.
 These obtained 21.61%, 0.59%, 0.29% and 1.47% respectively of the total votes cast.

 Personal life

 Yeboah was a Christian.
 He was a member of a Charismatic Christian Church.
 He was married with five children.

 Death

-Yeboah died on 1 March 2019, at the age of 62 whilst receiving treatment at the Komfo Anokye Teaching Hospital in Kumasi.
+Yeboah died on 1 March 2019, at the age of 62, while receiving medical treatment at the Komfo Anokye Teaching Hospital in Kumasi.